🔼The name Antichrist: Summary

 I'm writing you because of the people who are trying to dupe you.
-Let me make one thing clear: the anointing you received from Him stays with you.
-You don't need anyone teaching you because His anointing teaches you about everything.
+Let me make one thing clear: the anointing you received from him stays with you.
+You don't need anyone teaching you because his anointing teaches you about everything.

 Furthermore, John states that every spirit that confesses that Jesus the Anointed has come in the flesh is from God, whereas every spirit that does not confess Jesus is the spirit of the disanointer (1 John 4:3 and 2 John 1:7).
 This reflects what John the Evangelist says in John 1:1-18, which roughly states that since the coming of Jesus of Nazareth, the elusive Law of God — via which the universe was created and via which the universe and everything in it, including life, still operates today — is fully known by every human being.
 But much to the possible disappointment of many, there is nothing intrinsically holy about the name Jesus; in fact, it was a common back then as the name Bobbie is today.

-Nazareth, from which Jesus ostensibly hailed, was a proverbial hick-ville and Jesus' male parent was a craftsman (more likely a mason and probably not a carpenter, which would also explain Jesus' many masonic metaphors).
+Nazareth, from which Jesus ostensibly hailed, was a proverbial Hicksville and Jesus' male parent was a craftsman (more likely a mason and probably not a carpenter, which would also explain Jesus' many masonic metaphors).
 To us the name Jesus of Nazareth may evoke due reverence, but in the first century AD, the name Jesus of Nazareth was obviously specifically designed to reflect commonness and lack of formal education.

 The Christ was not the son of a famous statesman or educated by a famous rabbi in an important town.
-Before He became itinerant, the Christ had spent His life doing manual labor, and it was a miracle that He could even read!
+Before he became itinerant, the Christ had spent his life doing manual labor, and it was a miracle that he could even read!
 Jesus of Nazareth means Bobbie from the Block: that is your Christ; the quintessential ordinary guy, John Doe.
 The Ordinary Guy is the Lord's anointed; anyone who denies the Ordinary Guy the right to obey the voice of the Lord is antichrist.

 🔼The man of lawlessness

 Only John the Epistler uses the word antichristos, but the idea this word describes was obviously universal in early Christian theology.
-In 2 Thessalonians 2:3, the apostle Paul speaks of a "man of lawlessness" (or rather "man of sin"; the lawlessness is inferred from verse 7) who would come, along with "the apostasy" and just prior to the "day of the Lord".
+In 2 Thessalonians 2:3, the apostle Paul speaks of a "man of lawlessness" (or rather "man of sin"; the lawlessness is inferred from 2:7) who would come, along with "the apostasy" and just prior to the "day of the Lord".
 This man of lawlessness is also called the "son of destruction," and he was expected to exalt himself above everything worshipped or called God, and take his seat in the temple of God as God and exhibiting himself as being God.